-On our trip, we, of course, took a lot of photos, but we made sure Freddie collected as much as he could while we were there.
+On our trip, we, of course, took a lot of photos, but we made sure our son collected as much as he could while we were there.

-Pretty much anything Freddie had over the space of the holiday we collected.
+Pretty much anything he had over the space of the holiday we collected.

 - Boarding Cards

 - Luggage Label

 - Activity Books from restaurants – check out our free printable Christmas placemats.

 - Handbooks (Wilderness Explorer handbook from Animal Kingdom)

 - Epcot Passport (see which are the best Disney parks for 6 year old)

 My top tip is to make your scrapbook as soon as you can after your holiday, so it is still very fresh in their memory.